danyul/ionical/README.md

 ]
 ```
  - Listing of pytz timezones [can be found here](https://stackoverflow.com/questions/13866926/is-there-a-list-of-pytz-timezones).
- - Calendar nicknames are:
+ - Calendar **NAME**s:
-   - Used as IDs when telling ionical (via the -i option) to
+   - Serve as IDs when telling ionical (via the -i option) to
      restrict actions to a subset of calendars.
    - Serve as the leftmost part of the filename for downloaded ical files.
+   - Should not have any spaces or special non-alphanumeric characters.
+ - Calendar **LONG NAME**s:
+   - Are used for display

 ## Filename format for downloaded ics files:

     Downloaded .ics files have a filename format of ABC123__20200314.ics,
-    where "ABC123" is an identifier nickname for the calendar (a reasonable
+    where "ABC123" is a name identifier for the calendar (a reasonable
-    identifier nickname for, say, a calendar which tracks an employee's
+    name for, say, a calendar which tracks an employee's
     work schedule might be a last name or an employee ID number.)
+    Names shouldn't contain spaces or non-alphanumeric characters.

     "20200314" indicates that this particular version of the calendar
     was downloaded on March 14, 2020.